 Whenever you take away someone’s identity, i.e. I’m a Runner/Cyclist/CrossFitter/Basketball Player/etc., and you separate them from that activity, it will adversely impact their psyche.
 I’m a runner, I get it.
 I let the individual know that I understand it’s part of their identity, and that I’ll help them get back to where they want to be.
 I also talk to individual about what we can do in the meantime to make them still feel like themselves.
 (Oh hey, I just blogged about how running makes me feel like myself!)
 I try to get people healthy without making them eliminate whatever they’re training for; I can’t always do that, but my goal is to help you meet your goals.

 Alright, I’m finally better and running pain-free.
-How I can prevent this misery from happening again?
+How do I prevent shin splints?

 What about foam rolling?
 Lacrosse balls?
 Yoga?